Microsoft Teams

 Can devices be registered to a phone number routed to Microsoft Teams?

-I use DECT or SIP phones - can I use them with Microsoft Teams?
+I use DECT or SIP phones.
+Can I use them with Microsoft Teams?

 Can I combine my existing phone system with Microsoft Teams telephony?

-Is there a caller identification or Click-To-Dial function?
+Is there a caller identification or Click-to-Dial function?

 Microsoft Teams has not yet implemented these functions.
 However, it is possible to activate Caller Identification on the sipcall side with free integration into the public Swiss telephone directory.
-Additionally, for the Click-To-Dial function, you can use the free Teams Wizard.
+Additionally, for the Click-to-Dial function, you can use the free "Teams Wizard".
 More information can be found at https://www.lyncwizard.com/products.html.

 How is the installation carried out?

 First, you need the appropriate Microsoft 365 licenses, a sipcall business subscription, and phone numbers.
-Then, log in to the customer portal and click on "Options" > "Microsoft Teams".
+Then, log in to the customer portal and click on "Products" -> "Microsoft Teams".
 First, add the displayed domain in the Microsoft 365 Admin Center and enter the TXT verification value into the provided input field.
 Next, select which phone numbers should be routed to Teams and specify the switchover date and time.
 After a maximum of one hour, the domain can be verified and completed.
 Finally, you will receive an installation guide and need to configure Direct Routing from Microsoft Teams to sipcall using various PowerShell commands.
 Once the switchover is complete, you can start making calls via Microsoft Teams.

 IT-savvy users with Microsoft 365 and PowerShell knowledge can set up Direct Routing to sipcall without issues.
 Alternatively, a sipcall partner with Microsoft expertise can be consulted for assistance.